facebook

 Wears Cove entrance to the Great Smoky Mountains National Park

-Fall is one of the most beautiful times of the year in the Smokies.
-The leaves are turning brilliant shades of red, orange, and gold, and the views stretch for miles.
-Even with a few closures, there is more than enough open to make your trip unforgettable.
+There's never a bad time to be in the Smokies.
+Whether you're catching the fall colors before they fade for the season or you're hoping to see snow-covered mountain peaks, you're in for a treat.
+Despite the government shutdown, there is more than enough open to make your trip unforgettable.
 And remember, the towns surrounding the park, Gatlinburg, Pigeon Forge, and Sevierville, are full of attractions, shows, shopping, and dining that are completely unaffected by the shutdown.

 Stay Updated